Asymmetric Errors: Likelihood errors

 Likelihood-based errors are greatly used in the combination of results.
 The combination of errors will be dealt with in the Section~\ref{subsec:LCOE}.

-If one has several results measuring the same quantity then the total likelihood is the product of the individual likelihoods, and the log likelihood is just their sum.
-From that one can read off the overall $\hat a$ and the $\Delta \ln L=-\half$ errors.
+If one has several results measuring the same quantity, then the total likelihood is the product of the individual likelihoods, and the log likelihood is just the sum of the individual log likelihoods.
+From that, one can read off the overall $\hat a$ and the $\Delta \ln L=-\half$ errors.
 If we do not know the full forms for the likelihoods, but are only given the peak values and errors, then we can use the same approach, but modelling the likelihoods by one of the methods above.
 In general a numerical maximisation can be used to give a solution.
 For the two Bartlett models this can be done efficiently: the likelihood is

 where $\hat a_i$ are the individual maximum likelihood estimates of $a$.
 For the linear sigma form, differentiating and setting to zero leads to